home-assistant/developers.home-assistant/docs/operating-system/deployment.md

 sidebar_label: Deployment
 ---

-Home Assistant Operating System follows a simple and straight forward development model: Development takes place on a development branch and releases get built from a release branches, one is created per major release.
+Home Assistant Operating System releases are built from the release branch by the HAOS maintainer.
+There is no fixed schedule, builds are triggered as needed.
+Changes need to get applied to the development branch first and labeled with the `rel-x` label.
+The maintainer will backport those patches onto the release branch before the next release.

 ## Branches